Honest answers

 Can I buy one as a gift?

 Yes.
-For a parent, grandparent, or older sibling buying for a college student, a desk object that doesn't add to phone use is a better gift than another subscription.
+For a parent, grandparent, or older sibling buying for a college student, a desk object that doesn't add to phone use is a better gift than another app.
 We wrote a longer note for the people buying one this way.

 We'll add a gift-wrap option for the second batch.
 For the first batch, the kraft cardboard packaging is unmarked enough to wrap directly.